fluent/fluent-bit-docs/installation/windows.md

 ## Installing from EXE installer

-Download an EXE installer from the [download page](https://fluentbit.io/download/).
+Download an EXE installer from the [downloads section](https://docs.fluentbit.io/manual/installation/windows#installation-packages).
 It has both 32-bit and 64-bit builds.
 Choose one which is suitable for you.